 22.10. in respect of GSP Group Take, aggregate all Metering System energy volumes relating to that GSP Group to produce a GSP Group Take for each Settlement Period;

-22.11. adjust the GSP Group Take for Distribution System Connection Points, any Embedded Generation or Embedded Demand registered with the CRA, Direct Connected Consumer Demand and External Interconnected Demand;
+[CP1566-HK] 22.11. adjust the GSP Group Take for Distribution Systems Connection Points, any Embedded Generation or Embedded Demand registered with the CRA, Direct Connected Consumer Demand and External Interconnected Demand;

 22.12. ensure that, where the aggregation of data contains a value which has previously been estimated, the flag assigned at the time of estimation remains with the aggregated volume data throughout Settlement;